 then finally…

-There is much more to this system than meets the eye, it will have active heave compensation and an ability to move loads up to 15 tonnes, with those loads including crewed and uncrewed vessels, ISO containers, and other bulk loads.
+There is much more to this system than meets the eye, it will have active heave compensation and an ability to move loads up to 15 tonnes including crewed and uncrewed vessels, ISO containers, and other bulk loads.
 The cradle assembly can be changed as designs evolve.

 It might also be interesting to compare the T26 approach to that of the US Navy LCS